evgi99/nest-and-bull-microservices/README.md

 ```

 ### Cancel job by id
 > **_NOTE:_**  It works only if the job is running (an active job) or waiting in the queue.
-Otherwise, the response is BadRequestException with informative message
+Otherwise, the response is BadRequestException with an informative message

 ```
 DELETE http://localhost:3008/api/v1/jobs/b0ac6aba-1293-4eb6-bcec-a1349d0e0cdb